peter-woyzbun/dgrmr_m/README.md

 # dgrmr (Data Grammar)

-A small library for data manipulation in Python inspired by (and a cheap immitation of) Hadley Wickham's R package `dplyr`.
+`dgrmr` is a small library for data manipulation in Python inspired by (and a cheap immitation of) Hadley Wickham's R package `dplyr`.
 The goal is to make for more structured, readable, and intuitive data manipulation.
 It is essentially a modified subset of `pandas`.